SukratUbha/MARC/README.md

 ## Dependencies
 Npm knows which dependencies to install because the *package.json* file already has the dependencies registered.
 They were registered by doing the following:

-`npm install express sequelize sqlite3 body-parser cors --save npm install --save-dev mocha supertest`
+`npm install express sequelize sqlite3 body-parser cors express-fileupload --save npm install --save-dev mocha supertest`